tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 - Plain contracts without unions or intersections already introduce effects.
 - The CSE equivalence is not valid in all generality (equation (1) line 387) already just with plain contracts, in a strict evaluation setting (call-by-value).
+- It is unfortunate that we mention the let-floating optimization of Figure 5 in Section 4 (L630) as an example of an optimization invalidated by union and intersection contracts as it is indeed already invalid in a strict language with plain contracts.

 The end of Subsection 2.2 and the discussion around Figure 13 are a bit imprecise with respect to this aspect.

-The crucial point is that the effects introduced by plain contracts and union and intersection contracts are of very different nature:
+Nonetheless, we think the effects introduced by plain contracts and union and intersection contracts are crucially of very different nature:

 - The `blame` of plain contracts (forgetting error messages) is semantically equivalent to non-termination (partiality).